 Watch the live web-cam and Admire the Billboards

-When visiting Times Square the star attraction are of the surrounding LED and neon lights.
+When visiting Times Square the star attraction is of the surrounding LED and neon lights.
 The sheer amount of billboards will take your breath away.
 In nearly every direction there are LED billboards glowing above the square.
-You can watch the live web cam from Times Square even when you are not in the city!
+You can watch the live webcam from Times Square even when you are not in the city!
 Check it out here.

 Famous billboards of Times Square